 Vehicles usage is permitted only on access roads.
-Vehicles should only be parked within designated parking areas as demarcated on the site layout plan.

-Turning of vehicles should only take place within a clearly demarcated "turn area" located within the approved construction footprint.
+Vehicles should only be parked within within the approved construction footprint.

-The Contractor must co-ordinate the loading and offloading of material during the construction phase so as to ensure that vehicular movement is in one direction only at any one time and that side-tracks are not created on the site.
+Turning of vehicles should only take place within a clearly demarcated "turn area" located construction phase so as to ensure that vehicular movement is in one direction only at any one time and that side-tracks are not created on the site.